c3d/xl/doc/HANDBOOK_3-types.md

 ### Ownership

-Computers offer a number of resources: memory, files, network connexions, devices, sensors, actuators, and so on.
+Computers offer a number of resources: memory, files, locks, network connexions, devices, sensors, actuators, and so on.
 A common problem with such resources is to control their _ownership_.
 In other words, who is responsible for a given resource at any given time.